Billy McKinney Player Props: Yankees vs. Astros

 - The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in the league.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.77).
+- The Astros have a 3.76 team ERA that ranks second across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.